DonSchenck/containers-k8s-workshop/README.md

 Notice that we've upgraded our application without any downtime.
 We also are using the same address (IP and port) as before; that doesn't change.

-The ability of kubernetes to group pods together into a service and make them available at a immutable and pre-determined URI is known as "Service Discovery".
+The ability of Kubernetes to group pods together into a service and make them available at a immutable and pre-determined URI is known as "Service Discovery".
 This means, in a development environment, you can write your code to use a service without fear that it's location will change.
 That will be consistent across all environments: Developerment, testing, staging and production.

 ## Self-Healing

 This is an easy one.
-Delete an existing pod; kubernetes will automatically replace it.
+Delete an existing pod; Kubernetes will automatically replace it.
 On the fly, while nothing is interrupted.

 ## YOU'VE DONE IT!
 You've completed the workshop.
 Congratulations.
 You're ready to start down the path to using containers and managing them with Kubernetes.

 ## DevOps for Everyone!

 Notice something?
 You've blurred the lines here between developer and operations.
-In a kubernetes-based environment, you'll find developer creating scripts and yaml files as they developer their software.
+In a Kubernetes-based environment, you'll find developer creating scripts and yaml files as they developer their software.
 Scripts and files that are stored in a version control system (e.g. git).

 This "Infrastructure as Code" can then be used by the people in Operations.